Art shows are a sure sign that school is nearing the end of the year and the visual representation of your students hard work is about to be realized.

 Whether you are a one-person organizer or have a team of volunteers, here are a few systems that helped me make my art shows manageable.

 Asking for help…

 I’ve been so very fortunate to have a slew of involved parents at many of the schools I have worked at.
 This is especially helpful during the art show season.
-There is no school today that has a surplus of anything, especially busy parents, but most schools can drum up volunteers if given the chance.
+There is not school that has a surplus of anything, especially available parents, but most schools can drum up volunteers if given the chance.

-On the same note, if you are fortunate to have one person donate her time for a few hours, stick to her agenda.
+On the same note, if you are fortunate to have one person donate their time for a few hours, stick to their agenda.
 In other words, don’t abuse the volunteer.

 Give very specific volunteer instructions

 I have a handout that I give to the classroom teachers on the suggested way to mount artwork.
 I like to stage a day when volunteers can come and go as they need to.

 I reserve the multi-purpose room for the day.
 This is not always easy, so check with the office manager for help in reserving time to mount artwork.
 Sometimes you need to be flexible.
 If everything is set out and easy to understand, volunteers can pop in for an hour to contribute.

 Organizing supplies and basic set-up directions